cspotcode/ansi-to-html/README.md

 ## ansi-to-html

-CLI tool to convert ANSI colored text to an HTML file, with a few extra features to support me team's use-case.
+CLI tool to convert ANSI colored text to an HTML file, with a few extra features to support my team's use-case.

 We use it to generate pretty reports of subsets of automated CI tasks.
 Although CI servers are good at recording and visualizing build logs, sometimes it is helpful to upload a subset of the logs as a build artifact for easier review.